 - Visit Call2Recycle or call 1-877-2-RECYCLE; many retailers participate in this non-profit program to recycle rechargeable batteries and have collection boxes in their stores.

 - For electronics that contain batteries, find an electronics collection site or mail-back program registered with E-Cycle Wisconsin.

 - Contact your local recycling program to see if they offer collection.

 Requirements and safety procedures for battery collectors, transporters and recyclers

 Battery collectors, transporters and recyclers must follow universal and hazardous waste requirements and U.S. Department of Transportation regulations for used batteries from both households and businesses/non-households.
-There are also several best management practices designed to prevent fires.
+There are also several best management practices and products designed to prevent fires.

 Automotive (lead-acid) batteries

 Lead-acid batteries, or "automotive type batteries," are found in cars, trucks, motorcycles, boats and vehicles and devices with internal combustion engines.

 Chapter 287.07(1m), Wis.
 Stats., bans lead-acid batteries from landfill disposal and incineration at a solid waste incinerator.
 They can be collected for recycling or regeneration under hazardous and universal waste rules.

 When handling a used lead-acid battery, use rubber gloves and eye protection and always wash hands immediately after handling the battery.
 Acid from leaking batteries can burn the eyes and skin.